garyjob/blog/drafts/2025-12-20-authenticity-in-presence-enjoying-time-as-unseen-value.md

 Here’s what that looks like in practice: for Agroverse, I’ll focus on building what feels right to me, even if it seems like a detour by some metrics.
 I’ll create interactions that feel genuine—whether it’s owning a short supply or engaging with early adopters as myself, flaws and all.
 I’ll keep saying yes to what intrigues me, no to what doesn’t, not because I’m chasing value but because I enjoy the yeses.
 If Stacy’s right, the vibes take care of themselves.
 And maybe that’s the “Increase” and “Approach” the oracle hints at—not scale or a straight path, but growth through curiosity, play, and just being.

 I’m curious to reflect further—where do I find joy in “wasting” time, and how does that shape what I’m building?
 Has there been a moment where someone pointed out the value of my presence when I least expected it?
 I’m mulling over how this unforced authenticity can keep guiding Agroverse.

-**Suggested Categories**: Personal Reflections, Authenticity, Agroverse Updates, Time and Presence

-I’ve added the missing detail to Stacy’s comment, including “Your presence has positive vibes” to complete her statement.
-Does this feel accurate now?
-If there’s anything else you’d like to tweak or expand on, just let me know!